philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "You must be the change you wish to see in the world." — Mahatma Gandhi
+> "Keep your face always toward the sunshine—and shadows will fall behind you." — Walt Whitman
-*Updated on 2025-08-30*
+*Updated on 2025-08-31*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).